 The most common reason a card is discontinued is that the bank is refreshing a product and decides to relaunch the card with a new name and new benefits.
 However, there are sometimes when a bank just decides that the card is no longer a good fit for their portfolio.
 Another reason is contractual, such as when AMEX lost the Costco contract or when Citi’s Hilton agreement ended.
 In these instances, you’re not able to keep the old product and will either be offered a different card from the old bank or the equivalent card from the new bank.

 Back to discontinued, yet still active, cards.
 Should you keep them?
 What are the advantages and disadvantages of doing so?

 I have a collection of cards in my drawer no longer available for new signups.
 They’re not ones I use all the time, or hardly at all, but I have reasons why I haven’t canceled them yet.

 IHG Rewards Club Select

-I could upgrade to the IHG Rewards Club Preferred card, but that card has an $89 annual fee and provides a fourth night free on award stays and the same free night certificate.
-Instead, I applied for that card and now have both since the benefits stack (Book a four-night award stay, get the 4th night free and 10% rebate).
+I could upgrade to the IHG Rewards Club Preferred, but that card has an $89 annual fee (increasing to $99 in 2023) and provides a fourth night free on award stays and the same free night certificate.
+Instead, both of us applied for that card and now have both since the benefits stack (Book a four-night award stay, get the 4th night free and a 10% rebate).

 American Express Marriott Bonvoy Card

 This is all that remains of the SPG Amex.
 While it’s taking up an AMEX space in my wallet, there are several reasons I’m keeping this card.
-For the $95 annual fee, I get a free night certificate to use at any Marriott Bonvoy property costing up to 35,000 points, This can come in handy when you need a single night stay at a hotel which otherwise would cost over $200.
-For 2021, this card is also offering a $10 monthly dining credit, which I use to replenish my Starbucks account.
+For the $95 annual fee, I get a free night certificate to use at any Marriott Bonvoy property costing up to 35,000 points, This can come in handy when you need a single night stay at a hotel that otherwise would cost over $200.

 We also have a personal Marriott card from Chase and if we’re going to get rid of one card, that’s the one we’re ditching.